Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \section{Filtration learning within Exact Multi-parameter Persistent Homology}

-In this section, we propose a time-series classifier model that updates the filtration.
-Our problem can be summarized as an optimization problem, and Figure \ref{fig:Pipeline_of_optimization2} schematically illustrates the proposed model.
-We demonstrate the existence of an optimal filtration ray, or more generally, an optimal filtration curve, in the multi-parameter space.
-Here, `optimal filtration' means the filtration that minimizes the loss function.
-First, we address the problem of finding an optimal filtration ray in Section \ref{subsec:filtration ray}, and then we generalize problem that addresses an optimal filtration curve in Section \ref{subsec:curved}.
+In this section, we propose a novel filtration learning with EMPH, which is summarized as an optimization problem.
+We first demonstrate the existence of an optimal filtration ray and, more generally, an optimal filtration curve in the multi-parameter space.
+Here, `optimal filtration' means the filtration that minimizes the given loss function.
+We address the problem of finding an optimal filtration ray in Section \ref{subsec:filtration ray}, and then we generalize the problem that addresses an optimal filtration curve in Section \ref{subsec:curved}.